swimlane/DocSPA/src/docs/features.md

 ---
 ```

 i> Various parts of DocSPA will display a page title.
-By default this page title is the first heading of teh page.
+By default this page title is the first heading of the page.
 This can be overidden by setting the `title` in the YAML Frontmatter.

 ### Blocks